silnrsi/font-kanchenjunga/documentation/source/resources.md

 ## Rendering and application support

-This Kirat Rai script, and this font, does not require any special rendering.
+The Kirat Rai script, and this font, does not require any special rendering.
 However, there are a few OpenType character variants in the font, and selecting a character variant will require an application that supports that selection.
 The font also includes some kerning.

 Other suggestions are listed here: [Using Font Features](https://software.sil.org/fonts/features/).